Evidence Level

 Vitamin K1 for Hemodialysis Calcification — Trial Protocol

-2015 trial protocol (Holden et al.) RCT designed to assess vitamin K1 supplementation in hemodialysis patients with vascular calcification.
+2015 trial protocol (Holden et al.) clinical trial designed to assess vitamin K1 supplementation in hemodialysis patients with vascular calcification.

 Hemodialysis patients (protocol).